 As a general rule, one 750mL bottle of wine will yield five, 5-ounce glasses of wine.
 Depending on your occasion and if you are planning to serve other beverages along with wine, you will likely need one bottle per hour for every two guests.
 Add theatre to your red wine service by pouring from large-format bottles.
 Our Big Bottle Party Planner infographic is a handy guide and calculator to help you determine how many big bottles can be poured in lieu of standard 750mL, and which wine bottle size is best for the total number of guests at your party.

 Decanting has benefits for both younger and older wines.
-By exposing the wine to oxygen in a crystal decanter, it breathes and accelerates the wine's aromas and flavors.
-For Jordan Cabernet Sauvignon, we recommend a traditional Bordeaux-style decanter with a large open base and narrow, fluted spout.
+By exposing the wine to oxygen in a crystal decanter, it breathes and accelerates the wine’s aromas and flavors.
+For serving Cabernet Sauvignon from Jordan, we recommend a traditional Bordeaux-style decanter with a large open base and narrow, fluted spout.
 This shape will allow the wine to achieve ideal flavor and aroma characteristics and is easiest to clean and maintain.
 Aerators can also be used with a decanter to expose young red wines to more air before serving.
 When decanting older Jordan Cabernet Sauvignon vintages, using a wine funnel will keep any natural sediment from entering wine glasses.

 Fine crystal wine glasses are recommended to enhance the tasting experience.
 In general, look for clear crystal with thin-rimmed, large bowls that hold 10-18 ounces, taper slightly at the top and balance well in the hand.
 The clearer the glass, the richer the wine’s color appears.
 The thinner the rim, the less the glass distracts from the wine as you sip.
 The larger the bowl, the better the wine’s aromas and flavors will be able to aerate and express themselves.
 An ideal serving is half the size of the wine glass, about 5 ounces.
 Filling the glass just below the widest section allows the wine to breathe, further accentuating its aromas and flavors.
 Bordeaux glasses are designed for full-bodied red wines, such as Cabernet Sauvignon and Merlot.
 The tulip shape helps concentrate the aromas, bring more oxygen to mature red wines and directs the wine to the back of your palate where full flavors are best perceived.